 After a storm destroyed large parts of the city in 1825, it was reconstructed under the direction of city planner D’Clouet, a French immigrant.
 He designed the chessboard-like road network that characterizes the city to this date.
 Only in 1829, the city was renamed honoring the Spanish Governor-General José Cienfuegos.

 Further south is the peninsula Punta Gorda.
-It’s a rather posh residential area which, however, has some of the most alluring landmarks, namely the Yacht Club and the Moorish Palacio de Valle.
+It’s a rather posh residential area that, however, has some of the most alluring landmarks, namely the Yacht Club and the Moorish Palacio de Valle.

 Not only is the city of Cienfuegos a lovely place.
 There are also some really nice places that should be visited on day trips.
 Therefore, you might want to foresee two, better yet three days for Cienfuegos.